RalucaDuminica/Machine-Learning-spring-2022/README.md

 # Machine-Learning-spring-2022

+implemented By Soheil Abadifard and Maria Raluca Duminica

 ### this Implementation used pseudo-codes of An improved Stacking framework for stock index prediction by leveraging tree-based ensemble models and deep learning algorithms

 All the data is gathered from yahoo finance and federal reserve websites.